FAQ Socially Responsible

 The company has always paid the utmost attention to issues of social responsibility and the local region, through a process that strives to constantly improve business culture in these areas.
 This direction can be defined by factors such as shared values and targets for sustainable development, the identification of key indicators for monitoring economic, social and environmental parameters, and the adoption of a clear and complete accounting system that can efficiently provide different categories of stakeholders with information.
 Equal importance is placed on absolute transparency of governance processes, on the professional growth and enhancement of employees, on local community involvement, and on building a constructive relationship with customers, suppliers and the authorities.

-A key element of the Snam group’s reputation is the ability to carry out its business with loyalty, fairness, transparency, honesty and integrity, and in accordance with the national and international laws, regulations, standards and guidelines that apply to its business.
+ne of the key factors of the Snam Group's reputation is the ability to conduct its business with loyalty, correctness, transparency, honesty and integrity; in compliance with the laws, regulations, international standards and guidelines, both national and foreign, that apply to Snam's business.

 How has the financial world recognised Snam’s commitment to governance principles and corporate social responsibility?

 The Snam stock is included in the main international stock market indices SRI (Sustainable and Responsible Investment), a recognition that guarantees investors greater transparency in communications to the market and greater comparability with the peers of the Group, as well as making the Company more visible to investors and the financial market as a whole.